Panattack/Weather_API/README.md

 ### Folders 📁
 - main
-> This is the name of the app and also where the most of things that used for controlling it take >place
+> This is the name of the app and also where the most of things that used for controlling the app take place

 - static/main
 > This is the folder where every css file will be storaged.In the meanwhile it is better